It is very important to keep a rein on blood sugar as best as you can.

 7. Adopt A Morning Ritual

 Developing a morning ritual is a great habit for a healthy mind and body and it will also help lower your morning blood sugar as well.
-Try doing some stretching or go for a walk first thing in the morning – it's often best to have that protein powered snack first before you do exercise.
+Try doing some yoga, stretching or go for a walk first thing in the morning – it's often best to have that protein powered snack first before you do exercise.

 8. Speak To Your Physician